UK-Export-Finance/dtfs2/doc/schemas.md

   }
   ```

-### To create your own reusable schema / transformation test:
+### To create your own reusable schema / transformation test

 n.b. transformation tests use a different test case type to allow access to a function to get the value of the transformed payload -- pay attention to types if working on a transformation test.